SamanthaHoke/Markdown-Documents/AngularNotes.md

 	</div>

-###Declarations
+###Directives
->Declarations appear in the HTML file.
+>Directives appear in the HTML file.

 **ng-app**
 **ng-app = "Name"**
-Place as attributes of the body tag.
+Place as attribute of the body tag.
-Identify the module used as the app for the page.
+Identifies the module used as the app for the page.

 **ng-controller = "ControllerName as contName"**
 Place as attribute of a div tag.
-Identify controller for this div and give controller name to use with controllerAs pattern.
+Identifies controller for this div and give controller name to use with controllerAs pattern.

 **ng-repeat = "item in itemCollection"**